harshithamarre/PlayZone/README.md

   </tr>
   <tr>
     <td>Connect Four</td>
     <td>A two-player strategy game.
-Be the first to connect four of your colored discs in a row.</td>
+The first player to form a line of four of their own discs - horizontally, vertically, or diagonally wins.</td>
   </tr>
   <tr>
     <td>Sudoku</td>